Charles R. Forbes: Trial, conviction, and prison sentence

 Forbes was prosecuted and convicted of conspiracy to defraud the federal government, fined $10,000 and sentenced to a prison term of two years.
 He filed an appeal, but the United States Circuit Court of Appeals in Chicago upheld the conviction.
 On entering prison, Forbes said, "I don't suppose any prison is a pleasant place to go, but I shall try to make the best of it."

-Forbes was incarcerated on March 21, 1926, at the Leavenworth federal penitentiary and served 20 months.
+Forbes was incarcerated on March 20, 1926, at the Leavenworth federal penitentiary and served 20 months.
 His cellmate was Frederick Cook, an explorer convicted of fraud who claimed to be the first man to have reached the North Pole.

 New York World article

 After his release from prison and in an effort to exonerate President Harding, Forbes wrote a December 4, 1927, article for the New York World, that alleged Harding was "duped" by his appointees and cabinet, known as the Ohio Gang.
 He claimed to have once discovered Jess Smith, an aide to Harding's attorney general Harry Daugherty, collecting $70,000 in $1,000 bills scattered on a Justice Department office floor.
 Forbes claimed that Smith had told him that it was Daugherty's cash on the floor.
-Forbes also claimed that the narcotics were rampant at Atlanta and Leavenworth federal prisons while Daugherty was attorney general as a result of chronic understaffing.
+Forbes also claimed that narcotics were rampant at Atlanta and Leavenworth federal prisons while Daugherty was attorney general as a result of chronic understaffing.
 Forbes accused Harding's personal physician Charles E. Sawyer of being a "pernicious meddler."
 Forbes asserted that Harding had not profited in any way from the scandals during his administration and that Harding was "excessively loyal" with his friends to his own detriment.
 Forbes claimed that at a White House poker game, Harding said that he would remove a $1,000 fine imposed on prize fighter Jack Johnson, who had been released from Leavenworth in 1921.

 On December 16, 1927, Forbes testified before a grand jury in Kansas City regarding his statement in the article claiming that narcotics were easily obtained within Leavenworth.
 After Forbes' lengthy testimony before the grand jury, he said that he was sworn to secrecy and refused to offer a statement to the press.